tuur29/surveytool/README.md

 ### Production build

 - `yarn build` builds the app for production to the `build` folder.
-- Bundle the output with `yarn bundle`, this will give you a single `dist/surveytool.min.js` you can upload and use.
+- Bundle the output with `./bundle_build.sh`, this will give you a single `build/dist/surveytool.min.js` you can upload and use.

 Demo: